 One important way to assess your child’s immune health can be by observing their bowel movements.
 Some variation in stools is normal.
 When you start noticing patterns developing however that may indicate a digestive problem that may be affecting your child’s immune system.
 Examples of problems would be a tendency toward constipation, loose stools, undigested food in the stool, pain in the belly or when passing a stool, lots of gas, or alternating diarrhea and constipation, consistent foul smell to your child’s poop.
 Any of these as longstanding patterns warrant a trip to your primary health provider.

 Constipation, in particular, is an important imbalance to consider when assessing your child’s immune system.
 If your child is having a bowel movement less than once a day, is straining and struggling, and/or the movements seem ‘incomplete’, this could be interfering with your child’s ability to absorb nutrients, and weakening their immune system (as waste gets reabsorbed into the bloodstream thru the walls of the large intestine, and intestinal flora becomes imbalanced).
 If constipation is an issue for your child, make sure your child is drinking enough water and getting enough fiber in his or her diet.
 You can also make your child flaxseed tea – 1 Tblsp. of flax seeds in one cup of boiling water, left to soak overnight and taken in the morning can be a big help.
-For abdominal massage techniques and acupressure to stimulate your child’s bowels, check out this video tutorial.

 There are some other basic mealtime suggestions that can improve your child’s digestive and immune health.
 We recommend that mealtimes are as calm as possible and that children are expected to sit down to eat.
 We also recommend that parents reduce snacking.
 Constant snacking requires that a kid’s digestive system is constantly working.
 Focusing on fixed regular mealtimes helps regulate the system.